La Gárgola

-La Gárgola (Spanish for "The Gargoyle") is the seventh studio album by American rock band Chevelle.
+La Gárgola (Spanish for "The Gargoyle") is the seventh studio album by the American rock band Chevelle.
 It was released on April 1, 2014 in the US and on June 9, 2014 in the UK.

 The album cover depicts vocalist Pete Loeffler wearing a plague doctor mask.
 Joe Barresi, who produced the band's previous studio album, Hats Off to the Bull, returned as the producer for this album.
 In August 2019, and with the collaboration of Revolution Brewing, Chevelle announced the release of their Helles Lager beer, named after the album and featuring the same illustration as the cover art.

 Composition

 La Gárgola has been described as hard rock, alternative metal, heavy metal, and progressive metal.
 The album has been described as a darker and heavier album for the band.

 "Hunter Eats Hunter" is a guitar-driven song with a "sinister vibe".

 Release

 "Take Out the Gunman" was released as the lead single for the album on February 4, 2014.
 It topped the Billboard Mainstream Rock chart.
 "Hunter Eats Hunter" was released as the second single on June 24, 2014.
 "An Island" was released as the third single on November 19, 2014.
 The band had plans to release "One Ocean" as the third single.
 However, "An Island" was ultimately released as the third and final single for the album.
 The album cover depicts vocalist Pete Loeffler wearing a plague doctor mask.
 The album was released on April 1, 2014 in the US and on June 9, 2014 in the UK.

 In August 2019, and with the collaboration of Revolution Brewing, Chevelle announced the release of their Helles Lager beer, named after the album and featuring the same illustration as the cover art.